 Once a year, scientists and engineers convene in Washington D.C. to discuss science and technology policy issues with their representatives in Congress.
 The Congressional Visit Days (CVD) program is intended to convey the importance of science and technology funding to our elected officials.
 Policy makers from federal and non-governmental organizations, such as the Office of Science and Technology Policy, the National Science Foundation, and the National Institute for Standards and Technology teach participants about current organizational goals, funding concerns, and policy priorities.

-Over the past several years, MIT has sent nearly 200 students to participate in CVD.
+This year the MIT Science Policy Initiative is coordinating our own visit to Washington, inspired by the official CVD program to which we have sent nearly 200 students.
 MIT's delegation is unique in that it is entirely comprised of students, who can directly articulate the need for government-funded undergraduate and graduate level research opportunities.
-Student involvement has repeatedly garnered tremendously positive responses from Congressional offices, and we are proud to plan an essential role in preparing students to participate in CVD and supporting them while they are in Washington.
+Student involvement has repeatedly garnered tremendously positive responses from Congressional offices, and we are proud to play an essential role in preparing students to participate and supporting them while they are in Washington.

-We are now accepting applications for CVD 2017!
-Please see below for more information, and note that the application will close at 5:00 PM on February 17, 2017.
-Contact Jack Reid (email@example.com) with questions.
+We are now accepting applications for CVD 2018!
+Please see below for more information, and note that the application will close at 5:00 PM on January 29, 2018.
+Contact Krysta Dummit (firstname.lastname@example.org) and Alex Mijalis (email@example.com) with questions.

 Participants are required to be active in the preparation for the CVD trip.
 Each participant will learn how to and are required to:

 - schedule meetings with Congressional offices

 - research Members of Congress to prepare for those meetings

 In addition, each participant will be active in the planning of CVD, with some tasks listed below - please indicate your interest.